 If you disagree with a decision not to provide support, or you don’t think the care package being offered is enough to meet your needs, follow the steps below to challenge it.

-Calculating the value of assets for means-test purposes can be complex, so many people get independent legal or financial advice before challenging a decision.
+Calculating the value of assets and income for means-test purposes can be complex.
+This is why many people get independent legal or financial advice before challenging a decision..

 How to challenge a decision – step by step